wangweiao/knight-chess-game/README.md

 1. When a new game is started the program must ask for the names of the players.
 2. The program must store the result of the games and must maintain a high score table in which the top 5 players with the most wins are displayed.
-3. Data are stored in a relational database
+3. Data are stored in a relational database.